MzeroMiko/VMamba/README.md

 ## Introduction

-**VMamba (VSSM)** is initially described in [arxiv](https://arxiv.org/abs/2401.10166), which capably serves as a general-purpose backbone for computer vision with linear complexity, while still preserving the advantages associated with global receptive fields and dynamic weights.
+**VMamba (VSSM)** is initially described in [arxiv](https://arxiv.org/abs/2401.10166), which capably serves as a general-purpose backbone for computer vision with linear complexity and shows the advantages of global receptive fields and dynamic weights.

 VMamba achieves strong performance on COCO object detection (`49.7 box AP` and `44.0 mask AP` on COCO val 2017) and ADE20K semantic segmentation (`50.8 mIoU` on val), with only 44M parameters for backbone.